-Penn State’s Sustainability Institute provides limited, supplemental funding support for speakers, films, and outreach events and scholarly and/or creative projects that intersect with the broad range of issues that comprise sustainability.
+Penn State’s Sustainability Institute provides limited, supplemental funding support for speakers, films, conferences, and other outreach events that intersect with the broad range of issues that comprise sustainability.
 We are especially looking for programming that connect with aspects of sustainability as articulated in the UN Sustainable Development Goals (SDGs).
-Programs that solicit funding from other sponsors but also try to leverage their programming to connect with programming across other units will be more favorably reviewed.
+Programs that not only solicit funding from other sponsors but also try to leverage their programming to connect with programming across other units will be more favorably reviewed.
 Funding is contingent on the Outreach Fund’s balance.
-Proposals from PSU Faculty and Staff should be submitted using the online form by the last day of the month and our funding decisions will be made within a week after the deadline.
-For all others, especially student groups, please apply using this link.
+Proposals should be submitted using this new online form by the last day of the month and our funding decisions will be made within a week after the deadline.

-- Funding Range: Award limits are usually $100 for forums; $300 for a single speaker or film; or $500 for a panel, conference, project, or festival.
-Additional amounts will be considered for a major conference, large exhibition, or program of exceptional cost and value and if they build larger synergies of events and programming beyond a single event.
+- Funding Range: Award limits are usually $100 for forums; $300 for a single speaker or film; or $500 for a panel, conference, or festival.
+Larger amounts will be considered for a major conference, large exhibition, or program only if they are of exceptional cost and value and if they build larger synergies of events and programming beyond a single event.
 Justification for atypical amounts must be included in your application.

-- Submission and review schedule: Applications are due on the last day of each month and must be submitted at least two weeks before the event for which you are seeking funding.
+- Submission and review schedule: Applications are due by the last day of each month and must be submitted at least three weeks before the event for which you are seeking funding.
 Applications ideally should be submitted well ahead of your event.
-The review committee will consider all applications within one week of the deadline and notify all applicants of the decision.
+The review committee will consider all applications during the first week of the month following the due date and notify all applicants of the decision.
 If your application is not funded initially, resubmissions will be considered if you change your application in response to SI feedback (this is not a guarantee that resubmissions will be funded, however).

 - Funding Period: Arrangements for payment must be made within six months of the date of the confirmation email.